 Covering up emotional pain with busyness

 When I heard that we will be entering 21 days of lockdown as a country, I was not sure how I felt about it as I am so accustomed to keeping busy.
-I often feel like Martha in the bible, always busy, rather than doing the better thing like Mary and sitting at the feet of Jesus.
-Busyness keeps us on life’s treadmill but there come times in life’s journey where we have to step off the treadmill and take some time out to rest and seek Jesus.
+I often feel like Martha in the bible, always busy, rather than doing the better thing like Mary who sat at the feet of Jesus.
+Busyness keeps us on life’s treadmill but there come times in our lives when we have to step off the treadmill and take some time out to rest and seek Jesus.

 He heals the brokenhearted and binds up their wounds. ~Psalm 147:3~